What colon cancer screening is right for you?

 “We want to screen for colon cancer and not have to treat colon cancer.
 Screenings help us do this by finding and removing polyps, or bumps, from the inner lining of your intestines before they can develop into cancerous tumors,” said Dr. Nodelman.

-What are the screening options?
+What are the colon cancer screening options?

 The colon cancer screening options available include: